 At The Listener, where I was literary editor from 1986 to 1990, I discovered that any efforts I made to streamline the prose on my pages would always be challenged by one particular sub-editor, who would

 proofread my book reviews and archly insert literally dozens of little commas - each one of which I felt as a dart in my flesh.

-something that is required in advance
+something that is needed or obligatory in advance

 A degree in English language is not a

 prerequisite for caring about where a bracket is preferred to a dash, or a comma needs to be replaced by a semicolon.

 The second shows a bunch of vague, stupid-looking people standing outside a building, and behind them a big sign that says “

 Illiterates’ Entrance”.
 And do you want to know the awful truth?
 In the original drawing, it said, “